-The three story building has been closed since 2002 and has been plagued by age, weather, and vandalism.
+The three story building had been closed since 2002 and plagued by age, weather, and vandalism.
 The sale of the property in late 2010 came as a welcome surprise to local residents who feared they had lost another local iconic structure.
 The new owners, Blair and Kathy Corson are Index residents, have just completed renovations on another community icon; the Index Tavern – now known as The River House; an Outdoor Adventure Center for rafting and family recreation.

 The Bush House is a Pacific Northwest treasure and maintaining its status as a Washington historic place is an important component of the project.
 Since 1898, this building has played a significant role in the Index economy, and we believe it can do that again. – Blair Corson

 Several photographs of the building taken in the early 1900’s have been located and are being used to ensure that the building retains its original appearance, and local historians are assisting in the design process.